Dharamshala , Himachal Pradesh

 This hilly area has an elevation of 1475 meters above sea level and bordered by enthralling snow-capped mountains on its three sides and a sprawling valley on the other.
 It is popularly termed as "Queen of Hills".
 Travelers are enticed by the lush green tea gardens, conifers and deodar trees which are the major vegetation of this region.
-Once this small area was the headquarters for the Britiish in the state of Himachal Pradesh.
+Once upon a time this area was the British headquarters in state of Himachal Pradesh.

 Dharamshala is divided into two distinct parts.
 The lower region comprises of government and civil offices, court, Bazaar etc., while the upper region possesses historically important spots like McLeod Ganj and Forsythe Ganj.
 Dharamshala is the place where trekking is quite easy as compared to other hill stations.
 Adventure lovers can trek amidst the lush greenery as well as with the snow.
 There is base camp for travelers from where one can start exploring the nearest mountains.
 There are many picnic spots and trekking spots like Triund and Dharamkot which are 17 km and 11 km away respectively.

 The Kotwali Bazaar provides a colorful background for this calm and serene hillock.
 Shopping in the calm and picturesque landscape like Dharamshala is an experience in itself.
 Winter clothing and Tibetan artifacts are available at reasonable rates here.
 Situated at height of 1,775 meters, Dal Lake is small but beautiful lake in midst of towering mountains and surrounded by dense forest.
 The village of Naddi is about 5 km from the city and another attraction to be visited for its stunning natural beauty.
 Bhagsu Waterfall near the Bhagsunath Temple is another must visit place near Dharamshala.